t0Ph4TT3R/SteamPunk-Run/README.md

 # SteamPunk-Run
 This a repo for my game SteamPunk Run, which is a platformer.
-Use WASD or Arrows and when you get dash, you need to hold either left or right while dashing.
+Use E to interact and WASD or Arrows and when you get dash, you need to hold either left or right while dashing.